TSAMMODD/pa3/src/README.md

 To join them the user can use the command */join <roomname>* as stated in the requirement.

+There are no hardcoded users in the system so all user's have to register through the command '/user <username>'.

 The only command that we added to the server that were not mentioned in the requirements is the */nick <nickname>* command.
 That command will change user's nickname.

 We implemented the timeout for idle users.
 The timeout is 3 minutes and resets every time the user sends a message or a command.